nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 ### Adding fabric

 Adding the fabric can be a little tricky and time-consuming.
 Make sure the back of the doors are facing up before you get started.

+I laid the burlap over the back of one of my frames and started stapling from one corner to another.
+Be sure to pull your fabric tight as you go.
+I went slowly to make sure the fabric was coming out even.

 ### Mounting